2025 Yidan Prize Summit

 09:50

-From chalkboards to chatbots: a turning point in education?
+From chalkboards to chatbots: What are the possibilities at this turning point in education?

-Generative AI and edtech advances are accelerating education toward a new era in learning — one that confronts us with pressing questions to address.
-As some educational systems embrace AI and edtech integration, there is a risk of retrofitting educational needs to technological capabilities rather than vice versa.
+Advances in generative AI and edtech are accelerating education toward a new era — one that confronts us with pressing questions.
+As some education systems embrace AI and edtech integration, the risk is that technological capabilities determine educational needs, rather than the other way round.

-This panel will debate the importance of adopting AI and edtech as tools for augmentation instead of substitution in education.
-It positions technology not as an endpoint, but as a provocation — surfacing a spectrum of possible pathways and futures.
+This panel debated the importance of AI and edtech to augment education across contexts.
+Positioning technology not as an endpoint, but as a provocation, surfaces a spectrum of pathways ahead.
 What principles should anchor us?
-What should guide us in deciding the path ahead?
+What should guide our choice of path?

 10:40